Iceman9/sat/README.md

 - Ubuntu: 20.04, 22.04, 24.04
 - Windows 10

-To build a SALOME archive using the SAT tool, follow closely the recipe described at this link: https://github.com/SalomePlatform/.github/wiki
+To build a SALOME archive using the SAT tool, follow closely the recipe described at this [link](https://github.com/SalomePlatform/.github/wiki).